 - Use OpenPhone from your existing computer or smartphone (no desk phones or IT support required)

-- You can use basic and advanced auto-attendants to help callers automatically connect to the right member of your team or information
+- You can use phone menus (auto-attendants) to help callers automatically connect to the right member of your team or information

 - Texting automations like auto-replies, scheduled texts, and snippets help you standardize your messages and delight customers with timely responses